ZaiZu2/WordChainGame/README.md

 active games and player sessions are not persisted.
 Nonetheless, the history of chat messages, past games (alongside all data to recreate their progress) and players are persisted using SQLAlchemy with a PostgreSQL database.
-#### 5. Validation
-Virtually all inputs and outputs are modeled and validated using Pydantic.
 #### 6. Deployment
+Application is deployed on AWS ECS, consisting of 3 services deployed on 3 separate EC2s.
-Application is utilizing Nginx as a public facing server.
-It is responsible for serving static React application and acting as a reverse proxy for serving dynamic content from a FastAPI application.
+- First one hosts Nginx as a public facing server.
+It is responsible for serving static React application and acting as a reverse proxy to a FastAPI application.

-System consists of 3 dockerized services - Nginx, FastAPI and postgres database.
-These services are orchestrated with a Docker Compose file.
+- Second one hosts Uvicorn, holding transient state and interacting with database
+- Third one is a Postgres database running on AWS RDS

+Additionally, application uses Docker Compose to orchestrate these services for local deployments.

 ### ***Frontend***
 #### 1. Typescript & Javascript